filipeforattini/SimpleORM/readme.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 SimpleORM is an intuitive package to work with `Entity` and `Repository` abstractions.

-Developed over `Doctrine\DBAL` package to ensure quality and versality of development.
+This package was developed using [`Doctrine\DBAL`](docs.doctrine-project.org/projects/doctrine-dbal/en/latest/) package to ensure quality and versatility of development.

 ## Get started